yaourdt/mgos-combine/README.md

   -v, --version  Prints current version and exits.
 All other options will be ignored
 ```

+## Compile the software yourself

+With a working go environment on your machine, just `git clone` this repository,
+run `go get` to install missing libraries, and run `go build -o mgos-combine .`
+to compile.

 ## Acknowledgments
 Parts of the initial code were developed by [ert](https://github.com/ertugrul-sevgili)
 as part of a coding exercise.